 For surfing, the community of Huntington Beach, also known as Surf City USA, is the place to be.
 Bring your board or rent a board and take a lesson from one of the local surf schools.
 Visit the Huntington Beach website to learn more about riding the waves in Surf City USA.

 Families interested in a surfing vacation may want to stay at the Hyatt Regency Huntington Beach Resort and Spa.
 With pedestrian overpass access to Huntington Beach, Tose on the Nose surf program, and beach cruiser bikes, the resort is well-suited to families wanting to explore the community’s five beaches – Huntington State Beach, Huntington City Beach, Huntington Dog Beach, Bolsa Chica State Beach and Sunset Beach.
+Want more Huntington Beach inspiration?
+Check out this great post by our friends at Luxe Travel Family!

 For luxury oceanfront accommodation in Orange County, consider staying at Montage Laguna Beach.
 Families will appreciate the direct access to child-friendly Laguna Beach, Paintbox activities-based program for children aged five to twelve, and the opportunity to explore the coastline by kayak.
 Click here to learn more about the Montage Laguna Beach resort.